echogarden-project/echogarden/docs/Options.md

 * `vad`: prefix to provide options for voice activity detection when `crop` is set to `true`.
 Options detailed in section for voice activity detection

 **Whisper**:
 * `whisper.model`: Whisper model to use.
-See model list in the recognition section
+See model list in the recognition section.
+Defaults to `tiny`
+* `whisper.enableGPU`: enable whisper GPU build.
+See details in recognition section above
+* `whisper.threadCount`: number of threads to use, defaults to `4`
+* `whisper.gpuDeviceIndex`: GPU device index (if GPU is enabled), defaults to `0`
 * `whisper.temperature`: impacts the distribution of candidate languages when applying the softmax function to compute language probabilities over the model output.
 Higher temperature causes the distribution to be more uniform, while lower temperature causes it to be more strongly weighted towards the best scoring candidates.
 Defaults to `1.0`
-* `whisper.encoderProvider`: encoder ONNX execution provider.
-See details in recognition section above
-* `whisper.decoderProvider`: decoder ONNX execution provider.
-See details in recognition section above

 **Silero**:
 * `silero.provider`: ONNX execution provider to use.
 Can be `cpu`, `dml` (Windows only, uses [DirectML](https://microsoft.github.io/DirectML/)-based GPU acceleration), or `cuda` (Linux only, requires system-wide installation of CUDA and cuDNN SDKs, see [this guide](./CUDA.md) for more detailed information).
 Using GPU may be faster, but the initialization overhead is larger. **Note**: `dml` provider seems to be unstable at the moment for this model.
 Defaults to `cpu`